VirtuaPL/frontend-internship-test/README.md

 ![Screenshot 2](design/3.png)

 ### Task 3
-After submitting the form, popup should disappear after 3 seconds and instead of *Click me* button, there should by displayed *Thank you!* success message, as on the project.
+After submitting the form, popup should disappear after 3 seconds and instead of *Click me* button, there should be displayed *Thank you!* success message, as on the project.

 ![Screenshot 2](design/4.png)